-The Serengeti safari covers in ten days a selection of the best that Northern Tanzania has to offer for the wildlife enthusiast - Arusha National Park for a walking safari, Tarangire Park, Ngorongoro Crater, the Ngorongoro Highlands, Lake Manyara and the Serengeti itself.
+The Serengeti safari covers in ten days a selection of the best that Northern Tanzania has to offer for the wildlife enthusiast - Arusha National Park for a walking safari, Tarangire Park, Ngorongoro Crater and the Highlands, Lake Manyara and the Serengeti itself.

 The Serengeti is one of the most famous parks in Africa, renowned for its endless plains, rich grazing grounds and a high concentration of predators, plus of course the Great Migration of over a million wildebeest through the Rift Valley